- Probus Hears of Three Pyrenean Adventures

 Update On Covid & Volunteering…

 The Department of Culture, Media and Sport have issued an update regarding covid and volunteering.
-The National Council for Voluntary Organisations have provided a summary of the latest changes to government guidance and information which have an impact on volunteering and can be found by CLICKING HERE.
+The National Council for Voluntary Organisations have provided a summary of the latest changes to government guidance and information which have an impact on volunteering.

 Do you have a couple of hours to spare a month, maybe you have more free time than usual as you are commuting less or want a new challenge or a way to make new friends whilst giving back to your local community?